bic-org-uk/bic-lcf/docs/LCF-ImplementationProfiles.md

 - E15 Message/alert
 - E16 LCF Version

+#### P02 Patron Membership

+Demonstrate the process of self sign-up to the library services, through creating a new Patron entity, including Contact information.
+Complete the lifecycle demonstration by deleting the Patron.

+* Create a new Patron entity, demonstrate joining the library.
+* Delete a Patron entity, demonstrating leaving the library.
+It is assumed that all Contact entities will be automatically deleted, and that all Charges and Loans have been previously processed.

+#### P03 Patron Account

+The Patron Account Information profile is designed to show a terminal client and server are able to perform effectively to empower the display of the information relating to a Patron's interaction with the library.
+A typical usecase would be a terminal client showing a Patron their list of active and/or overdue Loans as the Patron started to use the terminal client.

+* Read a Patron entity
+* Show active Loans for a Patron, including the Title, Author and due date for any Loan.
+* Show active Reservations for a Patron, including the Title, Author and reservation queue position for any Reservation.
+* Show outstanding debt for a Patron, breaking down into individual oustanding Charges.
+* Show a Message targetting for a Patron.

+#### P04 Patron Contact Details

+As a Patron, when I review my details of my Patron record, enable me to update existing information and provide new information where details are absent.

+* Authenticate Patron
+* Trigger a Forgotten PIN/password process?
+* Read a Patron entity
+* Show the Patron Contact details
+* Create a new Contact detail for a Patron
+* Update an existing Contact for a Patron
+* Delete an existing Contact for a Patron

+#### P05 Patron Groups

+Display and enable amendment of the associated group membership for a Patron.

+* Add a Patron to a Patron Group
+* Display the Patron Group
+* Remove a Patron from a Patron Group

-#### P02 Circualation
+#### P06 Circualation

 The Circulation profile covers the library behaviour to:

-* Issue an Item to a Patron
+* Issue/check-out an Item to a Patron
 * Renew an Item on loan to a Patron
-* Return an Item from a Patron, ending the loan.
+* Return/check-in an Item from a Patron, ending the Loan.
 * TBC: Overdue Fines - fit here?

-#### P03 Reservations
+#### P07 Reservations

 The Reservation profile covers behaviour where a Patron is unable to take immedate loan of an Item, and therefore places a Reservation (a.k.a Hold) on the Item, allowing them to await their turn to Loan the Item.

-* Create a Reservation of an Item for a Patron
+* Create a Reservation of an Item or Manifestation for a Patron
-* Create a Reservation of a Work for a Patron
-* Update a Reservation for an Item or Work for a Patron.
+* Update a Reservation for an Item or Manifestation for a Patron.
-* Cancel a Reservation for an Item or Work for a Patron.
+* Cancel a Reservation for an Item or Manifestation for a Patron.
 * Issue a Reserved Item to the reserving Patron.

-#### P04 Patron Debt Management
+#### P08 Patron Debt Management

 The Patron Debt Managent profile relates to the accruing of Fines, Fees and Charges, including the request to create a Charge my the terminal client, and the subsequent ability to inform the LMS/ILS that the payment has been made.